AscendingPassage.com HOME PAGE.

 the eternal dust of the sands.
 And when we return to the baseless

-kiosk--lulled always by the Nubian song of the boatmen--a great disc
+kiosk--lulled always by the Nubian song of the boatmen, the great disc

 is already illuminating everything with a gentle splendour.